Canopus26/Mushrooms-Classifacation/README.md

 # Mushrooms-Classifacation

-Implemented neural network from scratch to classify if Mushrooms are edible or poisonous.
+Implemented neural networks from scratch to classify if Mushrooms are edible or poisonous.

 Description: